OVERVIEW: The Waterloo Foundation funds organizations that research Attention Deficit Hyperactivity Disorder (ADHD) and Rolandic Epilepsy.

 IP TAKE: Waterloo prioritizes UK-based organizations.
 Those based outside of the UK must provide the name or names of a person or persons that the foundation can contact for references regarding their work.

 PROFILE: Heather and David Stevens founded the U.K.-based Waterloo Foundation in 2007 with a gift of Admiral Insurance shares valued at £99 million at the time.
 The Stevens couple were part of a small group who launched Admiral in 1993.
 The foundation is “most interested in projects that help globally, with a particular focus on the disparity of opportunities, wealth and unsustainable use of the world’s natural resources.”
 Grantmaking programs include World Development, Environment, Child Development, and Wales.

-Waterloo’s Child Development Program supports projects for Attention Deficit Hyperactivity Disorder and Rolandic Epilepsy.
+Waterloo’s Child Development Program is “particularly interested in research related to neurodevelopmental disorders and their co-occurrence”--namely ADHD, Rolandic epilepsy, developmental trauma, and motor impairments.
 While the foundation predominately funds research, it also awards grants to scientists who disseminate research, as well as intervention projects.

-Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).